SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Checks for an update for the tool.
-Notifies you if there is one and allows quick and easy download and import.
-Runs automatically once per day.
+Checks for any updates to Carbon Copy.
+Notifies you if there is one, and allows quick and easy download/import.
+Checks automatically once per day when opening the project.

 </details>